shoma81/crDroid_Overlays_Patches/README.md

 - Disable safe screenshots in Banking apps and Incognito mode in the browsers
 - Disable apps downgrade prohibition
 - For buttons.
 Reduced back_kill_timeout millis.
 From 2000 ms to 350ms.
 A habit back with CyanogenMod 😁
+- Gestural Navbar Indicator takes on the accent color of your chosen style in Main Settings